SpitFire-666/android/README.md

 | |  |

-# De-Bloat (Uninstall/Disable apps - no root required!)
+# De-Bloating (Uninstall/Disable apps - no root required!)

 1. Ensure ```USB debugging``` and ```Unknown Sources``` are enabled on the android phone
 2. List packages